A Jedi's Fight - A Star Wars Fan Fiction Story

 Luke's good humored response encouraged the young padawan.

 "Yes, master.
 At first I didn't want to accept her words, for I really had in mind to win Liane's affection.
-I wanted to propose to her after she would have been really free, but Severini has told me that I have to look at my relationship with her from a different point of view.
-She wants me to help Liane along the Jedi Path and show her the ways of the Jedi."
+I wanted to propose to her after she would have been really free, but Severini has told me that I have to look at my relationship with Liane from a different point of view.
+She asked me to help Liane along the Jedi Path and show her the ways of the Jedi."

 "You're very honest, young padawan," Luke said with a warm smile of friendship.
 "But what Severini has asked you, isn't easy.
 Don't think you can convince Liane easily to follow the Jedi Path, just by telling she should do so.
 I've tried that several times and the outcome was rebellious and stubborn behavior on her side."

 "Severini said that, although I'm still a padawan learner I must behave as a trained Jedi Knight should do, so Liane might see the influence of the Good Side of Force in my actions.
 She has to see my way of life as a padawan as an example for herself.
 Master, am I too inquisitive or offending you, if I'm asking you to tell me more about what Severini meant about your special relationship with Liane.
-Master Leia told me that it's unbelievable."
+Master Leia said that it's unbelievable."

 Luke laughed.